EVORA-project/evora-ontology/models/docs/fundingSource.md

 ## Comments

-* Links a product or service to one or more financial mechanisms, initiatives, or grants that enable or support its provision or access
+* Links a product or service to one or more financial mechanisms, initiatives, or grants that enable or support its provision or access.

 ## Identifier and Mapping Information